druce/swr/README.md

 # swr
 A framework for determining safe withdrawal rates, designed to generalize to:

 - Any generator of historical asset returns (historical, Monte Carlo, roll your own market environment)
- - Any asset allocation strategy based on age, returns etc (fixed weights, glidepath schedules, roll your own)
+- Any asset allocation strategy (fixed weights, glidepath schedules, roll your own based on any parameters)
- - Any metrics to evaluate retirement cohort outcomes (e.g. total spending, certainty equivalent spending, roll your own)
+- Any withdrawal strategy (fixed withdrawal, variable percentage, combinations, glidepaths)
- - Any optimizer to find optimal parameters (e.g. asset allocation, withdrawal parameters) for a given metric and market environment
+- Any metrics to evaluate retirement cohort outcomes (e.g. total spending, certainty equivalent spending, roll your own.
+Support for survival tables, i.e. calculate expected metric for living retirees taking into account retirement age and survivorship)
- - Survival table to weight metrics by individuals who experience them
+- Any (gradient-free) optimizer to find optimal parameters (e.g. asset allocation, withdrawal parameters) to maximize a metric in the given market environment

 ![outcome.png](outcome.png)